GrubHubGitTub/BaseballTradeTrees/README.md

 ### Transaction database (data/transac2021cleaned.csv)
 - Check "edit_transactions.py" for step by step breakdown of what I changed in the database as outlined here:
 - Nan players involved in trades were changed to "PTBNL/Cash" (player to be named later).
 Most of the time you see this in a tree, it is a cash transaction.
-- Transactions of players that were released or granted free agency, then signed back with the team as their next transaction were deleted as it caused trees to end prematurely.
 - Franchise tags were added to the database to ensure that a team name change doesn't end a tree.

 ### Team database (data/teams.csv)
 - All teams in the database received a franchise tag if they are part of the same franchise.
-They received a unique franchise code if they are an independant team.
+They received a unique franchise code if they are an independent team.
 Franchise information was taken from https://www.baseball-almanac.com/teammenu.shtml
-### Player database (data/players.csv)
+### Player database (data/players2022.csv)
 - Nothing changed, filtered and made a copy with the full name to easily get the user input from the homepage. (static/css/searchable_players.csv)

+## Stats
+- The following stats are viewable in a tree- WAR, Games, Plate Appearances, Innings Pitched(outs), Salary.
+These were all taken from BaseballReference WAR daily files.
+- Every trade, the traded with players' and the node player's stats on the traded to team are searched for, for the entirety of the time they are on the new team.
+It is the same for the players received.
+- Salary is calculated from the players' salary ON THAT YEAR ONLY.

 ## Installing Locally
 If you want to run the website locally: